 Overview

-The Minimum Initial Service Package (MISP) for SRH is a set of priority activities to be implementedfrom the onset of a humanitarian crisis (ideally within 48 hours).
-These life-saving activities form the starting point for SRH programming and should be built upon as soon as possibly with comprehensive SRH services and sustained throughout protracted crises and recovery.
+The Minimum Initial Service Package (MISP) for SRH is a set of priority activities to be implemented from the onset of a humanitarian crisis (ideally within 48 hours).
+These life-saving activities form the starting point for SRH programming and should be built upon as soon as possible with comprehensive SRH services and sustained throughout humanitarian response.

 Main guidance